-This cemetery comprises just over thirty acres of neat green lawns, dedicated to the memory of those who were killed in the Battle of the Atlantic or in the strategic air bombardment of northwest Europe.
+This cemetery comprises just over 12ha (30 acres) of neat green lawns, dedicated to the memory of those who were killed in the Battle of the Atlantic or in the strategic air bombardment of Northwest Europe.
 With the remains of some 3,812 people buried at this peaceful spot, the cemetery is a sobering place to remember those who fought and died in past wars.
 The visitor centre has many compelling personal stories and photographs that paint a vivid picture of those who gave their lives.

 Cambridgeshire Wine School